 The following day, we needed to kick things in gear because we only had three nights (two full days) in Hvar and needed to make the most of it.

 I approached a Hula Hula employee and enquired about renting sun loungers.
-The nice lad informed me that loungers that had stones on them were reserved and that we could take any lounger that did not have a stone.
+The nice lad informed me that loungers with stones were reserved and that we could take any lounger that did not have a stone.

 He informed us of the daily rental fee and told us that someone would be around to collect the fee and get anything we needed.

 We found two sun loungers that were next to four beach bums.
-It was obvious that the bums had partied all night long and decided to sleep on the loungers.
+The bums (20-somethings) had partied all night long and decided to sleep on the loungers.

 This was a first for me.